 The Bottom Line

 The Ryobi Whole Stud Detector (or Ryobi Whole Stud Finder, if you prefer) has the helpful design of seven green LEDs that indicate both boundaries as well as the center of the stud.
 Many stud finders simply offer an audible alert or an ambiguous stud area.
-There’s no guesswork with this detector – it shows you both the left and right edges as well as the center of the stud.
+There’s no guesswork with this detector.
+It shows you both the left and right edges and lights up clearly upon locating the exact center of the stud.

 Ryobi Whole Stud Detector Features